-The Beijing Zoo is home to more than 400 animal species and a total range of 5000 animals.
-The most popular animals in the Beijing Zoo are endemic in China in which some of the, are endangered.
-The Giant Pandas are cuddly, gentle giants and they are subject to preservation and protection so that their populations can grow back again and provide new hope for these endangered species.
-Of course, Pandas are but one of the many animals that you can find here.
-There are also northeaster tigers, milu deers, and golden monkeys, all endemic creatures in China.
+With an area of 90 hectares, Beijing Zoo is home to more than 400 animal species and a total range of 5,000 animals.
+The most popular animals in Beijing Zoo are endemic in China, and some of them are endangered.
+The cuddly and gentle giant pandas are subject to preservation, so that their population can grow back and provide new hope for this rare species.
+Of course, pandas are but one of the many animals that you can find.
+There are also northeastern tigers, milu deer, and golden monkeys, all endemic creatures in China.

 Landmarks and Heritage Sites

-As you can see, the Beijing Zoo is not just your ordinary zoo.
-It is a site of historical information and preservation of endangered animals.
-Through the support of the government, it is possible for Beijing Zoo to continue pursuing its mission of providing joy to people by taking care of the precious animals and the historical landmarks inside the zoo.
+As you can see, Beijing Zoo is more than an ordinary zoo.
+It is a site of historical information and of preservation of endangered animals.
+Through the support of the government, it is possible for Beijing Zoo to pursue its mission of providing joy to people by taking care of precious animals and historical landmarks.